Upcoming Events

 Food for Others Teams

-Need Summer Help!
+Need Help!

-Summer is the perfect time to try something new in your routine.
 Please let Nan Ackerman or Debbie Brown know if you will be willing to help on a Tuesday evening from 5:00 PM-6:30 PM.
 The teams will be happy to train you.
 These teams are short-handed due to members with illness, and some with travel plans.
 Families are welcome to come work together.
 This is a great experience for teaching children to help others.

 St. Mark’s continues to receive blessings of opportunities to help serve our neighbors.
 Our renewed outreach to the community is reaping benefits in new and renewed connections with the county, non-profits, and area churches —geared toward meeting the needs of our neighbors.
 Fairfax County Neighborhood and Community Services has reached out to St. Mark’s about connecting with children at Lynbrook through the GrandInvolve program, and twelve of our members responded!